towalink/doc/content/command_reference.rst

 Parameters:

-   <attr>: Name of the attribute that shall be set
+   <attr>: name of the attribute that shall be set
-   <value>: New value for the attribute; special value "empty" to remove the attribute
+   <value>: new value for the attribute; special value "empty" to remove the attribute

 Example: